 The dose of this medicine will be decided by your doctor.
-Your doctor will advise you on the treatment timeframe depending on your condition and your response and tolerability to this medicine.
+Your doctor will advise you on the treatment regimen depending on the type of your condition and your response and tolerability to this medicine.

-Do not take Paliperidone if you ever had an allergic reaction (e.g. rashes, breathlessness, swollen eyes) to this medicine or a similar medicine called risperidone.
+Do not use Paliperidone if you ever had an allergic reaction (e.g. rashes, breathlessness, swollen eyes) to this medicine or a similar medicine called risperidone.

 Do not breastfeed while you are being treated with this medicine.